working

 You will be in breach of contract if you lay off employees or put them on short-time working without the contractual right to do so.
 You would potentially be at risk of claims for any losses flowing from that breach, unlawful deductions from wages, constructive dismissal and/or statutory redundancy payments.

 However, the absence of a contractual right to lay off or put employees onto short-time working does not mean you have no options.
 It would still be open to you to seek agreement from your employees to implement what would, in effect, be temporary variations to their contracts.
 It is important that employees are given a free choice whether or not to accept such variations but equally, that they understand the circumstances in which you are seeking the variations and the implications of them not being agreed, i.e. that the business may have to make compulsory redundancies.
-In the current climate, your employees may prefer to have fewer hours and less pay then face the prospect of having no job.
+Depending on the circumstances, your employees may prefer to have fewer hours and less pay then face the prospect of having no job.

 There are limited circumstances in which a right to lay off or implement short-time working can be implied but employers need to meet strict tests relating to custom and practice – take advice if you think this might apply to your industry.